Dopamine

 But textbooks change.
 Before P. Read Montague and Peter Dayan introduced the reward prediction error hypothesis in the 1990s, dopamine was seen as a facilitator of movement and reward chemical.
 In the years since, while many predictions of the theory have been borne out, some new observations do not seem to fit cleanly.

-To learn where the reward prediction error theory came from, how it has evolved, and where it might be heading, drag the ⬤ below to explore a timeline of major milestones.
-Watch as the dopamine field's centre of gravity, represented by the red dot ⬤ on the chart, swings back and forth between the contributions of theorists and experimentalists, and between learning- and behaviour-centric views of dopamine function.
+Drag the black circle ⬤ below to navigate a timeline of major milestones in dopamine research from the 1980s to 2026.
+Watch as the dopamine field's centre of gravity, represented by the red dot on the chart, swings back and forth between the contributions of theorists and experimentalists, and between learning- and behaviour-centric views of dopamine function.
 Click on the headings to the right of the chart for a summary of each research contribution.